-There are many choices available insulated or non-insulated, cap style, and color but if you’re not too attached to something specific a cheap, plain stainless bottle like this one will do the trick.
+There are many choices available insulated or non-insulated, cap style, and color but if you’re not too attached to something specific a cheap, plain stainless bottle will do the trick.

 Depending on where you’re located fishing can be one of the easiest ways to gather food in a rural or wilderness survival situation.
 The fishing line can also be used for sewing.
 Fishing kits are also extremely compact and easy to carry.

 On an ordinary day, bandanas are great for tying hair out of the way, keeping wind or dust off your face, or as a handkerchief.
 However if you’re in a survival situation they can be used to filter large particles out of water or as a tourniquet.

 Emergency blankets can help keep you warm and dry in a variety of situations.
 In rural areas any accident can mean waiting quite a while for help to arrive so even before SHTF they’re great to have around.
 They can also be set up or laid out to signal searchers if you’re lost in the wilderness.

 These lenses are tiny, cheap, and multi-purpose.
 There’s no reason not to carry one.
 They can be used in everyday to communicate with relatives on a large property or in a SHTF scenario.
 They’re also helpful for starting fires and signaling rescuers if you get lost in the woods.

 Menstrual Cup (For Women)

 Menstrual cups are easy to use, good for your health, and perfect for long term survival.
 In rural areas making a trip to the store can be a long haul but if you have a menstrual cup you’ll never have to run out for hygiene products.
 Plus if SHTF you won’t run be stuck in an uncomfortable position after your supplies run out since menstrual cups are reusable.